ethanstrominger/gdocs2md-google-app-sscript/googlescripts/CONTRIBUTING.md

 - https://script.google.com
 - log in if prompted
-- open project created above from drop down
+- select the project you just created from the list
 - to execute from code panel:
   - Go to code panel by clicking on the < > button on the left side
   - click on Execute above the amain.ts file
 - to execute from URL
   - Option A: Test Deployment
     - Click on Deploy (upper right)
     - Click on Test Deployment